rgrams/rendercam/README.md

 The distance in front of the camera where rendering will end, relative to the camera's position.
 Should be greater than Near Z. 1 is the default for orthographic cameras, 1000 is a reasonable value for perspective cameras.

 #### View Distance <kbd>number</kbd>
 The distance in front of the camera where the game world is located.
-This is usually 0 for orthographic cameras, or the z position of a perspective camera for 2.5D games (if the game world is at Z=0).
-For most perspective cameras (non-fixed-FOV), this is the distance at which the view area is measured.
+This is usually 0 for orthographic cameras, or the Z position of a perspective camera for 2.5D games (if the game world is at Z=0).
+For most perspective cameras (non-fixed FOV), this is the distance at which the view area is measured.
 The View Distance is subtracted from the camera Z position on init to get the world Z position used for screen-to-world position transforms.

 #### FOV (field of view) <kbd>number</kbd>
 The field of view for perspective cameras, in degrees.
 This property is generally unused (and should be left at -1), as the FOV will be calculated based on other settings.
 If you want a camera with a fixed FOV, make sure "Use View Area" is un-checked, select the "Fixed Height" scale mode, and set FOV to your desired angle.
 The aspect ratio can be fixed or not.